proohit/accountingapp/README.md

 ### Records

 URL for the backend will be url/api.
 It is necessary  that the header for each requests includes "Content-Type":"application/json".
+Format for the timestamp is "YYYY-MM-DD HH:MM:SS"

-POST /records, body: description, value, timestamp (tbd), wallet
+POST /records, body: description, value, timestamp, wallet

-PUT /records/:id, body: description, value, timestamp (tbd), wallet
+PUT /records, body: id, description, value, timestamp, wallet

 DELETE /records/:id